signature-opensource/CK-Templates/README.md

 ## TODO

 - CamelCase should start with a lowercase letter where needed (hard to do)
+- Add a template for test project.
-- Add a template for project (not solution).
+- Add maybe a template for item.